spuithori/svelte-ionic-app/README.md

 - Router events
 - make it an npm package - already in a lib style
 - add utilities such as shown in Angalur's integration (isRTL etc)

+# Issues - need help
+- Webcomponent of ion-page gives known issue on transition (https://github.com/Auroratide/svelte-custom-element-transitions).
+So no webcomponent of ion-page available for now.
+IonPage does seem to work nicely though.